Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Recipe: Epicurious

-When flavored like meat, the combination of nuts or seeds with sundried tomatoes resembles it a surprising degree.
-Even when using organic base ingredients, the cost of this macrobiotic dish is no pricier than using the more common meats.
+When flavored like meat, the combination of nuts or seeds with sundried tomatoes bears a surprising resemblance to it.
+Even when using organic base ingredients, the cost of this macrobiotic dish is no pricier than that of using more common meats.

 Recipe: Dianne’s Vegan Kitchen

-Using ground chicken (turkey could also be used) rather than ground beef lowers costs, saturated fat, and cholesterol.
+Using ground chicken (or turkey) rather than ground beef lowers costs, saturated fat, and cholesterol.
 The flavorings and cooking method work similarly to ground beef.

 Recipe: Once Upon a Chef